create3000/x_ite/docs/_posts/getting-started.md

 </html>
 ```

-To get X_ITE working you must include the JavaScript file »x_ite.min.js«.
-After x_ite is successfully loaded a new HTML element \<x3d-canvas\> is available on your page.
+To get X_ITE working you need to include the JavaScript file »x_ite.min.js«.
+Once x_ite has loaded successfully, a new HTML element \<x3d-canvas\> will be available on your page.

 >**Attention:** If you test a page locally on your desktop computer, you must setup a **localhost** server if you want to load a file via *src* attribute or Inline node, see [Setup a localhost Server](setup-a-localhost-server).
 Or use [DOM Integration](dom-integration) methods to directly combine HTML with X3D.
 {: .prompt-danger }

->**Tip:** You can style the \<x3d-canvas\> element as every HTML element with CSS as well as you can place it everywhere within the DOM tree.
+>**Tip:** You can style the \<x3d-canvas\> element with CSS like any other HTML element, and you can place it anywhere in the DOM tree.
 {: .prompt-tip }

 ### Supported File Formats

-As of version 1.19, X_ITE can now parse either X3D XML Encoding or X3D Classic Encoding.
-This gives authors the capability to use X_ITE also as VRML viewer.
+X_ITE can load various file formats, either directly as the source of the \<x3d-canvas\> element or as the source of an Inline node, as well as using API methods.
+Foreign formats such as glTF are converted internally to X3D and then made available to the scene graph.

 Additionally files can be compressed using GZip compression.